 09 of 11

-To prevent a short circuit, the frogs of most commercial turnouts are not powered and insulated from the other rails.
+To prevent a short circuit, the frogs of most commercial turnouts are not powered and are insulated from the other rails.
 This can sometimes create a problem for locomotives with short wheelbases or limited electrical pickups stalling on the switch.

 This problem is fairly easy to remedy with a few wires and a relay.
-See how you can solve this problem in minutes by making a powered frog.
+You can solve this problem in minutes by making a powered frog.

 10 of 11